sumanthvrao/MovieBuddy/README.md

 * Each user has rated at least 20 movies.
 * Simple demograpic information about Users.

+## Overview
+A brief gist of what each file in our repository stands for :<br>
+* **BasicAnalysis_and_Stocktaking** - Basic summary statistics of the data.
+Visualizations capturing some key aspects of the data.
+* **Getting_data_from_api** - tmdb id's were used to fetch additional data regarding movies from the website. tmdb API was used.
+Data of director, actor, actress, genre, etc were extracted and saved in the ml-100k folder.
+* **ml-100k** - Complete Dataset from MovieLens together with the data extracted from the API's .
+This also contains the user-item matrix, predicted value matrix, obtained in later stages.
+* **CF-surprise-all-algos.ipynb** - Comparison between algorithms for predicting rating.
+Surprise library was used.
+SVD, Cross_validation , Variations of KNN, were tried.
+SVD was chosen on the basis of RMSE.
+* **CF_surprise_SVD.ipynb** - SVD Algorithm of Surprise was used to build predictions for those userid,movie id paris not in training dataset. top k items for each user were retained based on ratings.
+* **Collaborative_filtering_RBM.ipynb** - Restricted Boltzman Machine approach for Collaborative Filtering.
+New, unwatched movies were suggested for a particular user in decresing order of likelihood.
+* **Content_based_filtering.ipynb** - Generate content based suggestions based on combined probability of similar Director, Actors, Genre from other movies as features.
+* **Final_Module.ipynb** - The final notebook containing the driver code and GUI to help get movie suggestions.
+* **Front_End_Widget.ipynb** - Front_End_Widgets for Dynamic output.
+Download and compile to try the interactive output of the notebook.
+* **JupyterLinks.md** - All .ipynb files have been hosted on nbviewer and their link posted here.
+* **We_R_PYthons_LiteratureSurvey** - Litrature Survey for mid-term report.

 Authors
 ------
 * **Suraj Aralihalli** - [Profile](https://github.com/SurajAralihalli)<br>